 FGCU National Science Foundation GEOPATH Application

-Prior to the May travel, students will attend two mandatory pre-trip meetings during the spring 2020 semester.
-All tuition and travel for the May 2020 course in the Bahamas and the tuition for the required follow-up Fall 2020 course will be covered by NSF grant.
-Students selected for this NSF funded experience will also receive a modest stipend.
+Prior to the summer field experience, the selected students must attend two mandatory pre-trip meetings during the spring 2021 semester.
+Students must also register for the required follow-up course to be held in the Fall 2021 semester.
+All tuition for the summer 2021 research course and the tuition for the required follow-up Fall 2021 course will be covered by NSF funding.
+Students selected for this NSF funded experience will also receive a modest stipend during the summer 2021.

 This research experience will be offered as two (2) required GLY 4930 special topics courses.

-- Summer course - field research in the Bahamas
+- Summer course - research with paired faculty member

-- Fall course - follow-up research course which will meet on Friday afternoons.
-This course-based undergraduate research experience will build upon the research that was begun in the Bahamas, but, will also include other geology-based research conducted as a series of labs during the semester.
+- Fall course - follow-up research course which will meet during the Fall.
+This course-based undergraduate research experience will build upon the research that was begun during the summer, and it will also include other geology-based research conducted as a series of labs during the fall semester.

 Students must have: